optimagic-dev/optimagic/docs/source/explanations/optimization/internal_optimizers.md

 ]
 ```

-:::\{note} **Equality.** Internal equality constraints assume that the constraint is met
+**Equality.** Internal equality constraints assume that the constraint is met when the
-when the function is zero.
+function is zero.
 That is

 $$
 0 = g(x) \in \mathbb{R}^m .